typetron/typetron.org/tutorials/twitter-clone/tweets.md

 }
 ```

-Saving this file will automatically create the _tweets_ table for you in the sqlite database from inside the project.
-You can check this database by opening the _database.sqlite_ file with a SQLite client.

-> _**Question**_: Why is the database updated automatically?
->
-> _**Answer**_: By default, Typetron has the option of automatically update the database turned on.
-> This option can be changed from _config/database.ts_ file.
-[More info here](/docs/database)

-> _**Question**_: What if I want to use a MySQL server?
->
-> _**Answer**_: Typetron will support MySQL drivers in the future, but because it is still in heavy development,
-> we postponed the MySQL feature before the V1 release.
-You can find more about the [Roadmap here](https://github.com/typetron/framework)

 One thing we also need to do, is to update the _User_ entity to reflect the added relationship.

 ```file-path